 In some partner countries it is suggested to integrate the content via VET teachers of entrepreneurship or economy courses since they have the freedom and flexibility to modify their lessons by adding extra topics such as social entrepreneurship.
 This is the easiest and fastest way of integrating the content into national VET curriculums in partner countries.
 It is also suggested that partner institutions can become a certified training centers in order to offer social entrepreneurship courses.
 Other suggestions provided by partners require long time and following complicated procedures but the result of these suggestions is very useful since they can allow the content to be used nationwide.

 To access the full Guidelines, please follow this link.

 An e-learning platform was developed for the needs of the project.
 The Needs Analysis confirmed that an e-learning platform was an attractive learning proposition for young people.
 NEETs are thus able to attend the pilot on-line courses and receive training from a distance so as to enable the active participation of individuals from different regions who are not always able to be physically present to workshops/seminars/events.
 The e-learning platform provides with the open on-line courses, will include an area of Community of Practice for open discussions and exchange and will also include an e-library with important and relevant resources.
 These open on-line courses are available for VET trainers and staff.
 The partners also provide further support through selected mentors (as was recommended during the pilot).

 To access the full E-learning platform, please follow this link.

 Memorandum of Understanding

-Under this MoU, the Parties will determine whether and how the collaboration can help achievement of the expected impacts So-VET Project on the target groups, national VET systems and policy makers at national level.
+Signed documents are developed in order to help achievement of the expected impacts of So-VET Project on the target groups, national VET systems and policy makers at national level.
 The Parties will singly or jointly promote and/or use the methodology, curriculum and other materials developed throughout the project.